Last Updated on

 Pressure regulator – this reduces the pressure to a consistent PSI level to not overload the system.
 If your water pressure is above 40 PSI then you will need a regulator.
 If your pressure is between 25 to 35, then you do not need one.

-Filter – Your water might already be filtered, but the tiny emitters can get clogged easily.
-So purchase an additional filter for your drip system.
-It may feel redundant but is worth the additional security knowing that your emitters will not get clogged up.
+Filter – Your water might already be filtered but the tiny emitters can get clogged easily.
+Take the extra precaution and purchase an additional filter for your drip system.
+It may feel redundant but is worth the peace of mind knowing that your emitters will not get clogged up.

 Hose connect adapter – this connects your water source to the mainline of the irrigation system.